-A proposal to remake the Creative Energy steam plant into a mixed-use development is gathering steam.
+A proposal to remake the Creative Energy steam plant into a mixed-use office and retail development is gathering steam.

 Second plant at BC Place

 A new plant would be built at the base of BC Place along Expo Blvd., in the area where the fans that inflated the original BC Place domed roof were stored.

 The new plant would be capable of supplying steam to half of Creative Energy’s customer base on the coldest day of the year.

 The architect for the project is Bjarke Ingels — also the architect behind Westbank’s Vancouver House tower next to the Granville Street bridge.

 The Central Steam Plant opened in 1968 and was purchased in 2014 by Westbank for $32 million.

 A 2015 city report said the existing steam plant could be re-engineered and integrated into the development as a back-up function, or relocated off-site.

 The report also indicated 300,000-350,000 sq ft. of office/commercial and a 300,000-400,000 sq ft. of secured market rental housing was possible on the site.

 No formal application has been filed with the city at this time.
 Creative Energy will also require approval from the British Columbia Utilities Commission (BCUC).